suganda8/suganda8/README.md

 I'm currently working on software house as android developer, backend developer & database analyst.
 Still learning as much as I can, an amateur android developer who has interest in android development, backend development, data science, machine learning & artificial intelligence technology.

-Not so confident but I would do my best in anything, typically double-edged perfectionist.
+Not so confident but I'd do my best in anything, typically double-edged perfectionist.
 Of course, I love cats, they're cute.

 <!-- ![](static/image.png) -->

-Social media
+Where to reach him?
 ------
 [@canaryv8][1] (Twitter)\
 [@astaria8][2] (Instagram)\